Thai Minced Chicken Salad

 This version of the dish owes much to the way it is prepared in Laos and I find that the easiest way to make this is to use the Crying Tiger sauce.
+(The recipe for Crying Tiger beef is here.)
 The ingredients it contains are almost identical to those that you would need to make Laab from scratch, in particular the toasted rice powder and toasted galangal, so often left out in Western recipes for this dish.
 The addition of lime and fresh herbs tone down the spiciness of the Crying Tiger sauce compared to using it as a dip for grilled meats.
 Even so, this is still a spicy dish but a non-spicy Laab would be a crime committed on one the world’s great taste experiences!

 The following quantities will make four servings as an appetiser.